 - For written papers, normally a 25% extra time allowance will be granted.
 The percentage can be adjusted upward or downward according to professional advice.
-The extra time allowance required by students with visual impairment or physical disabilities will depend on the severity of their disabilities and professional advice such as that of physiotherapists, occupational therapists, ophthalmologists, etc. - ♦ For oral examinations, extra time will be given to students with SpLD in reading and writing for reading the written text, or to students with communication difficulties for making responses. - ♦ For listening tests, prolonged pauses and/or more pauses in the audiotape can be arranged.
+The extra time allowance required by students with Visual Impairment or Physical Disabilities will depend on the severity of their disabilities and professional advice such as that of physiotherapists, occupational therapists, ophthalmologists, etc. - Speaking examinations: students who are granted extended time allowance in written examinations may be provided with extended preparation and/or examination time in the speaking examination.
+Students with communication difficulties would be granted extra time for making responses. - For listening examinations, students who are granted extra time allowance in written examinations or students with Hearing Impairment may be provided with prolonged pauses and/or more pauses in the audiotape.